nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## **Known Issues**

 - If you are **using multiple screens** and you move the application to a secondary screen, a part of the GUI may appear "off-screen" if you later choose to switch back to your primary screen. <br>
   To resolve this, you can delete the `preferences.json` file that was created, before running the application again.
-This file is located in the same folder as the application jar file.
+This file is located in the same home folder as your jar file.

 --------------------------------------------------------------------------------------------------------------------